 If this happens when in a relationship or you are pushing away your family instead of asking for help, it can be detrimental to you and could lead to bigger problems if you keep bottling up your emotions.

 It could also be the opposite.
-If you are stressed and taking it out on your loved ones by being irritable or violent, it might push them away, and they might be scared to help you.
+If you are stressed and taking it out on your loved ones by being irritable or violent, it might push them away, and make them leave or feel afraid to help you.

-People suffering from depression tend to push their loved ones away and withdraw from social interactions, preferring solitude.
-You could do it without consciously trying to do it, and you might not even know why you push people away when depressed.
+People suffering from depression tend to push their loved ones away and withdraw from social interactions, preferring solitude too.
+You could do it without consciously trying to, and you might not even know why you push people away when depressed.

-It might start with just not having the energy to engage with others, and without realizing it, you subconsciously pushed people away and isolated yourself.
+It could start with you just not having the energy to engage with others, and without realizing it, you subconsciously pushed people away and isolated yourself.
 It could also be because you believe that other people don’t want you around when you are depressed and think you are bad company.

 How to Stop Pushing People Away